 Software Advice’s 2016 Buyer Report on IT project management tools found that the majority of IT professionals surveyed (56 percent) were actively looking to replace their existing project management software.
 When asked why they wanted to switch software solutions, 37 percent said that they needed a more robust system, while others wanted to streamline or automate their processes.

 These numbers led us to the following hypothesis:

 A gap exists between the project management software features that users need and what is currently available in the market.
 As a result, we guessed that project managers are willing to spend more for project management software that can scale along with their business needs.

 To learn if we were correct, GetApp surveyed more than 200 U.S.-based project managers who use project management software.
 Nearly 45 percent work in the IT sector, and more than three quarters work in a small business.
-You can navigate through the sections of the report using these links:
+You can use these links to navigate through each report’s section:

 - Key findings